Orange-OpenSource/a11y-guidelines/src/en/articles/watch-february-march-2023.md

   - veille
 ---
 # Digital accessibility watch February - March 2023
 In this month of March, the French report on the European directive on web a11y is here, but what a disappointment: (fr) https://koena.net/rapport-de-la-france-a-la-commission-europeenne-sur-la-directive-accessibilite-web-regles-du-jeu-modifiees/.
 In parallel, the transposition of the European act on the accessibility of products and services has also been released ((fr) https://access42.net/transposition-directive-europeenne-ue-2019-882-accessibilite-produits-services).
-A huge hope to see things improve for people with disabilities, but, well, we have to see what will come out of it ((fr) https://access42.net/impact-directive-europeenne-ue-2019-882-accessibilite-numerique, https://www.yanous.com/news/editorial/edito230303.html, https://www.accessibility.org.au/policy/australian-policy/ and https://acteurspublics.fr/articles/christian-volle-les-manquements-aux-obligations-daccessibilite-numerique-doivent-enfin-etre-sanctionnes)
+A huge hope to see things improve for people with disabilities, but, well, we have to see what will come out of it ((fr) https://access42.net/impact-directive-europeenne-ue-2019-882-accessibilite-numerique, https://www.yanous.com/news/editorial/edito230303.html and https://acteurspublics.fr/articles/christian-volle-les-manquements-aux-obligations-daccessibilite-numerique-doivent-enfin-etre-sanctionnes)

+Funny: the EN 301549 standard (the European standard from WCAG 2.2) used in Australia (https://www.accessibility.org.au/policy/australian-policy/)!

 Happy spring reading!

-# Digital accessibility monitoring April-May 2022

 ## Accessibility in laws and standards
 - Thoughts around SC 2.4.11 WCAG focus appearance in WCAG 2.2: https://alastairc.uk/2023/02/focus-appearance-oughts/